codr7/gfoo/README.md

 ```

 ### status
-While there is much left to do, all examples in this document should work as advertised and I have a couple of projects in progress.
+While there is much left to do, all examples in this document should work as advertised and I have a couple of projects in progress using the language.

 * [bookng](https://github.com/codr7/bookng)